UP-DETR: Unsupervised Pre-training for Object Detection with Transformers

 \subsection{COCO Object Detection}

 \textbf{Setup.} The model is fine-tuned on COCO \texttt{train2017} ($\sim$118k images) and evaluated on \texttt{val2017}.
 There are lots of small objects in COCO dataset, where DETR performs poorly~\cite{carion2020end}.
 Therefore, we report AP, $\textrm{AP}_{50}$, $\textrm{AP}_{75}$, $\textrm{AP}_{S}$, $\textrm{AP}_{M}$ and $\textrm{AP}_{L}$ for a comprehensive comparison.
-Moreover, we also report the results of highly optimized Faster R-CNN-FPN with short (3$\times$) and long (9$\times$) training schedules, which are known to improve the performance results~\cite{he2019rethinking}.
+Moreover, we also report the results of highly optimized Faster R-CNN with feature pyramid network (FPN) with short (3$\times$) and long (9$\times$) training schedules, which are known to improve the performance results~\cite{he2019rethinking}.
 To avoid supervised CNN bringing supplementary information, we use SwAV pre-training CNN as the backbone of UP-DETR without any human annotations.

-\textbf{Results.} \tabref{coco} shows the results on COCO with other methods.
-With 150 epoch schedule, UP-DETR outperforms DETR by 0.8 AP and achieves a comparable performance as compared with Faster R-CNN-FPN (3 $\times$ schedule).
-With 300 epoch schedule, UP-DETR obtains \textbf{42.8} AP on COCO, which is 0.7 AP better than DETR (SwAV CNN) and 0.8 AP better than Faster R-CNN-FPN (9 $\times$ schedule).
+\textbf{Results.} \tabref{coco} shows the object detection results on COCO dataset.
+With 150 epoch schedule, UP-DETR outperforms DETR (SwAV CNN) by 0.8 AP and achieves a comparable performance as compared with Faster R-CNN (R50-FPN) (3$\times$ schedule).
+With 300 epoch schedule, UP-DETR obtains \textbf{43.1} AP on COCO, which is 1.0 AP better than DETR (SwAV CNN) and 1.1 AP better than Faster R-CNN (R50-FPN) (9$\times$ schedule).
 Overall, UP-DETR comprehensively outperforms DETR in detection of small, medium and large objects with both short and long training schedules.
-Regrettably, UP-DETR is still slightly lagging behind Faster R-CNN in $\textrm{AP}_{S}$, because of the lacking of FPN-like architecture~\cite{lin2017feature} and the high-cost attention operation.
+Regrettably, UP-DETR is still slightly lagging behind Faster R-CNN in $\textrm{AP}_{S}$, because of the lacking of FPN-like architecture~\cite{lin2017feature}.

 \figref{fig:cocoAP} shows the AP learning curves on COCO.
 UP-DETR outperforms DETR for both 150 and 300 epoch schedules with faster convergence.
 The performance improvement is more noticeable before reducing the learning rate.
-After reducing the learning rate, UP-DETR still holds the lead of DETR by $\sim$ 0.7 AP improvement.
-It suggests that pre-training transformers is still indispensable even on sufficient training data (\ie $\sim$ 118K images on COCO).
+After reducing the learning rate, UP-DETR still holds the lead of DETR by $\sim$ 1.0 AP improvement.
+It suggests that the pre-training transformer is still indispensable even on sufficient training data (\ie $\sim$ 118K images on COCO).